 CASE STUDY 4

-A women who had lost her husband wanted to create a ring combining her material from his wedding ring and her diamond.
+A woman who had lost her husband wanted to create a ring by combining the material from their rings and resetting her diamond.
 She also had some additional gold chain to melt down.

 This customer lost her husband shortly before she came to us.
 We helped combine her husband's wedding band with her engagement ring and diamond.
-We used a CAD modeling process to create the ring to the left.
+We used a CAD/CAM modeling process to create the ring to the right.

-With projects that involve using CAD drawings, we often creating multiple versions until we create multiple imagines before we move forward.
-That way, For this project, we used CAD/CAM, going back and forth with our customer until we designed exactly what she wanted.
+With projects that involve using CAD drawings, we often create multiple versions before we move forward.
+For this project, we used CAD/CAM, going back and forth with our customer until we designed exactly what she wanted.

 Here's the best part!